The Dam Half and Dam Full courses are

 beginning, and….. pretty much stays that way for the next half

-mile until the top.
+mile until you reach the top.
 You’ll know when you hit the top, because

-you’ll have a beautiful field of white Tuscarora boulders to
+after that 700 ft. climb you’ll have a beautiful field of white Tuscarora boulders at the top of Naked Mountain to

 greet you.
 But look at the bright side, it’s all downhill from